OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

 ********************************************************************************

 The transverse Mercator projection in its various forms is the most widely used projected coordinate system for world topographical and offshore mapping.
+It is a conformal projection in which a chosen meridian projects to a straight line at constant scale.

 +---------------------+----------------------------------------------------------+
 | **Classification**  | Transverse and oblique cylindrical                       |